 Fee Mechanism

-Non-inflationary Approach: The fee mechanism on the mev-commit chain is designed to be non-inflationary, maintaining a strict 1:1 peg between the sidechain ether and the L1 escrowed ether.
-This is achieved through a variation of EIP-1559, where base fees are accumulated in a treasury and priority fees are allocated to block signers.
+Non-inflationary: The fee mechanism on the mev-commit chain is non-inflationary, maintaining a strict 1:1 peg between sidechain ether and L1 escrowed ether.
+This is achieved through a variation of EIP-1559, where both the base and priority fee accumulate to a treasury account (preconf.eth address).

 Smart Contracts